Should marketers consider adding audio to their marketing mix? For many types of organizations, the answer is “yes”.

 Well over a billion people globally now own a portable, streaming audio consumption device — a smartphone.
 However, a small percentage of people consume business or non-business audio content on their mobile devices.
 Music continues to be the majority audio consumption case.

 As an avid consumer of non-music audio content (both business and nonbusiness), I regularly ask people across different age groups whether they listen to audio content such as podcasts.
-The answer is almost always “no”.
+The answer is often “no”.

-Arguably, audio content consumption has nowhere to go but up.
-With Chevrolet now offering built-in 4G LTE Wi-Fi, and with Apple CarPlay coming to many automobile brands, the ability to listen to online audio content while driving will be just a button tap or a voice command away.
+In spite of this, audio content consumption is on the rise.
+With Apple CarPlay now standard with many automobile brands, the ability to listen to online audio content while driving is a button tap or a voice command away.

 2. Lack of Traditional Call to Action Opportunities